 Okay, not all 67,000 of those people are looking for solutions provided by your B2B technology company, but the point stands: There’s a lot of people on the internet trying to solve a problem.
 It’s up to you to become their solution.

 But getting seen by your target audience on the internet is a tricky thing.
 The first thing you need to know is that focusing on a search engine that isn’t Google is wasted time.
-If you don’t believe us, here’s what the search engine market share looks like in 2018:
+If you don’t believe us, here’s what the search engine market share looked like in 2018:

 Believe us yet?
 Good.